-Jedi!
-Blasters!
-Troubled family lineages!
-The best Star Wars board games capture it all.
-With three cinematic trilogies, acclaimed videogames, and a colossal body of lore that catalogues galactic life down to the tiniest detail, it’s little surprise there’s a fleet of Star Wars tabletop games aimed at bringing the classic space saga to your kitchen table.
-Fortunately, many of these are of top quality – and we’ve collected the very finest of them into the list below.
+What are the best Star Wars board games?
+With three movie trilogies, acclaimed videogames, and a colossal body of lore that catalogues galactic life down to the tiniest detail, it’s little surprise there’s a fleet of Star Wars tabletop games aimed at bringing the classic space saga to life – and, in our experience, these are the absolute best.

 Star Wars: Legion